AustinATTS/AustinATTS/README.md

 I'm currently working on:

 - A [KMP](https://kotlinlang.org/docs/multiplatform.html) Project called [The Bread Bin](https://www.austinatts.co.uk/blog/projects-5/the-bread-bin-5) for Application Routine Management that syncs across desktop and mobile devices.
-- A c Project called [Split Loaf](https://github.com/AustinATTS/split_loaf) for Keyboard Rerouting to allow the mouse and keyboard to be used seperate from each other.
+- A C Project called [Split Loaf](https://github.com/AustinATTS/split_loaf) for Keyboard Rerouting to allow the mouse and keyboard to be used seperate from each other.

 My recent blog articles: